Skip to the good bit

 How many planets are in Star Wars?

-The Star Wars universe is vast, featuring over 1.3 million distinct planets across its cinematic releases, animated series, books, and games.
+The Star Wars universe is vast, featuring over 1.3 million distinct planets across its cinematic releases, animated series, books, and video games.
 These range from highly iconic planets like Tatooine and Coruscant to lesser-known worlds introduced in expanded universe materials.

 What planets were destroyed in Star Wars?